techoopsie/oopsie-docs/_docs/quickstart.md

 **6.** Now that we have a resource we can actually start the real modeling, adding the [Attributes](/docs/attributes).
 As stated in the beginning of this quickstart we will have two Attributes, one called *name* of type *Text* and one called *done* that is of type *Boolean*.
 Click the "pen" button and then click "Add Attribute" for each of them.
 When done click the save button.
 <img src="/img/both-attributes-created.png" width="450">
    >**Note:**
    >All resources always have an id attribute and is added by default.
-This id identifies a specific resource entitiy you have saved.
+This id identifies a specific resource entity you have saved.
 You don't need to worry about setting values for id, this is handled by OOPSIE when you save entities/objects in your application.

 **7.** Your application is done!
 What we need to do now is create a release of it so we are able to deploy it to a Site.
-Click the "Release" button on the top right corner and then click "Create Release" enter "1.0" ( You may give a description if you'd like ).
+Click the "Release" button on the top right corner and then click "Create Release" enter "1.0", you may give a description if you like.
 <img src="/img/create-release-dialog.png" width="650">

 When you create your first release of an application you get the option to navigate to the Sites view, do this.